 Become a Parent Volunteer

 Pack 185 runs completely on volunteers.
 We encourage all parents to volunteer in some capacity for the Pack.
-Opportunities include becoming a member of the Pack committee, being a den leader or assistant, coordinating a special event, or even lending your own expertise to lead the boys in earning a new badge or teaching them a new skill.
+Opportunities include becoming a member of the Pack committee, being a den leader or assistant, coordinating a special event, or even lending your own expertise to lead the scouts in earning a new badge or teaching them a new skill.

 Wearing uniforms has been a method of the Scouting movement from the beginning.
 Decades of experience show uniforming to have many benefits, including these:

 - Identification.
-The uniform identifies a boy as a member of the Cub Scouts.
+The uniform identifies a scout as a member of the Cub Scouts.
 Badges on the uniform tell other members that he belongs to their den, pack, and council.
 The uniform itself identifies a good citizen to the entire community.

 - Achievement.
 The uniform displays badges and other awards so the accomplishments of each Cub Scout can be immediately recognized.